 John Steed's Flats - No.2

-One sees the new flat from the second season with Cathy Gale for the first time in series 3 episode The Nutshell.
+The new flat from the second season with Cathy Gale appears for the first time in series 3 episode The Nutshell.
 It makes its final appearance in the end scene of Lobster Quadrille, the latest episode of series 3.

 John Steed lived here from at least April 1963 to March 1964.
 The adress is confirmed in episodes "The Undertakers" and "The Mauritius Penny".